noptic/nail-core/docs/NailApi/to.coffee.md

           lib = {}
           nail.to lib, 'MyNamespace', MyClass: {}
           lib.MyClass.should.equal nail.lib['MyNamespace.MyClass']

+Classes can be accesed with the 'dot' syntax and the `c�asses` field.

+        it 'adds classes to nail.classes and a container', -> lib = {}
+          nail.to lib, 'MyNamespace', MyClass: {}
+          lib.MyClass.should.equal nail.classes.MyNamespace.MyClass

 By default all instances of `NailApi` share one class libary.